pac-dev/AudioMasher/readme.md

 - Files served by the static host might require some HTTP headers:
 	- access-control-allow-origin set to the server address
 	- content-type: application/wasm for the wasm file

+## Tools used
+- Sporth is compiled to WASM using [Emscripten](https://github.com/kripken/emscripten)
+- Scripts and users are stored using [Storm](https://github.com/asdine/storm)